 The EU has been supporting a comprehensive approach to migration including migration management, integrated border management in Georgia since 2011 and currently is contributing to its strengthening by providing equipment and administrative capacity building.
 The EU and Georgia Mobility Partnership was signed in 2009.
 A number of projects have been funded under the umbrella of the Mobility Partnership, in the area of migration and border management.

-The EU is supporting an effective migration management and migration governance system in Georgia through providing direct grant support to the SCMI secretariat until the end of 2023.
+The EU is supporting an effective migration management and migration governance system in Georgia through providing direct grant support to the SCMI Secretariat until the end of 2023.
 However, further support, which is currently provided by the IOM and ICMPD (contracted by the EU), in terms of expertise and capacity building to the state institutions and other players will further be needed to support the implementation of the upcoming Migration Strategy beyond 2020 and address the challenges related to maintaining visa free travel to the EU for Georgian citizens.

 In addition to the cooperation under the Mobility Partnership and with the European Border and Coast Guard Agency in the area of border management, the EU has been supporting Georgia and neighbouring countries in providing necessary infrastructure first, and supply and equipment of newest technologies as a next step with upcoming support implemented by the IOM.